authelia/authelia/docs/2factor/security-key.md

 ### Why don't I have access to the *Security Key* option?

-U2F protocol is a new protocol that is only supported by recent browser and must even be enabled on some of them like Firefox.
+U2F protocol is a new protocol that is only supported by recent browsers and might even be enabled on some of them.
 Please be sure your browser supports U2F and that the feature is enabled to make the option available in **Authelia**.

 [Yubikey]: https://www.yubico.com/products/yubikey-hardware/yubikey4/